Support Home Experiment Builder Experiment Tree Nodes

 Image of a Redirect node when added to the Experiment Tree

-Link the Redirect Node into your tree at the point when you wish the participant to do a task or questionnaire which is hosted outside of Gorilla, or send your participants back to the recruitment service at the end of a session.
+1. Add a Redirect Node to your experiment at the point where you wish the participant to do a task or questionnaire hosted outside of Gorilla.

-Redirect Nodes only allow a participant to return to a Gorilla task if paired with a Return URL in the external resource.
+Redirect Nodes only allow a participant to return to a Gorilla task if paired with a Return URL on the external site that sends participants back to Gorilla.
 Otherwise, the participant will remain on the external site they have been redirected to.
-The Return URL you use will depend on the recruitment policy you have chosen and how you have set up the Redirect Node - see 'Completion' section below.
+The Return URL you use will depend on the recruitment policy you have chosen and how you have set up the Redirect Node - see 'Completion' section of the Configuration Settings below.

 Samples that use this node